onca-vega/Neysla/README.md

 need params to send, for example in order to filter, order or create new data inside our API database.

-VezaJS is a JavaScript based library which main aim is to define all your models only once, in order that you could use them all over your frontend app.
+Neysla is a JavaScript based library which main aim is to define all your models only once, in order that you could use them all over your frontend app.

 ## Starting